Penstemon albidus

 Penstemon albidus, commonly known as white penstemon, white-flower beardtongue, or Red-Line Beardtongue is a very widespread perennial flower of the mixed-grass and shortgrass prairies.
 Its natural distribution is from Manitoba and Alberta in Canada to Texas and New Mexico in the United States.
-The bright white flowers for which they are named are quite attractive to both bees and hummingbird moths.
+The bright white flowers for which it are named are quite attractive to both bees and hummingbird moths.